kovidgoyal/kitty/docs/remote-control.rst

 Now lets switch to the newly opened tab::

-   kitty @ focus-tab --match title:^New
+   kitty @ focus-tab --match 'title:^New'

 Similarly, to focus the previously opened output window (which will also switch back to the old tab, automatically)::

-   kitty @ focus-window --match title:^Output
+   kitty @ focus-window --match 'title:^Output'

 You can get a listing of available tabs and windows, by running::